TyeStrader/tweaker-no-tweaking/README.md

 # What this
 ### For personal use, what you do with this stuff is on you

+> [!WARNING]
-A place for me to log my thoughts an explore the universe of tweaks, skizo shit and all.
-This isn't your end-all be-all for tweaks, nothing here is coherent an there will most likely be conflicting settings among files
+> A place for me to log my thoughts an explore the universe of tweaks, skizo shit and all.
+This isn't your end-all be-all for tweaks, nothing here is coherent an there will most likely be conflicting settings among files<br>
+>
+> 🔒 Some changes outlined in the table below may negatively impact security.
+Users should assess the security risk involved with modifying the mentioned setting.<br>
+>
+> Continue at your own risk.

 ## Drivers